JNRowe/upoints/doc/xearth_and_pathcross.rst

 London.

-I'll end this entry with similar text to that which created it:  If you think of any good uses for :mod:`upoints`, drop me a mail.
+I'll end this entry with similar text to that which created it:  If you think of any good uses for |modref|, drop me a mail.
 Cool new uses with attached patches are even better!

 ..
 [1] All thanks to Simon Woods according to the source code